rewe-digital/frost/README.md

 ```
 ./gradlew uploadArchives
 ```
-This will upload the jar from your build direcotry to our [Artifactory](https://artifactory.rewe-digital.com) Server.
+This will upload the jar from your build directory to our [Artifactory](https://artifactory.rewe-digital.com) Server.
 You can put your Artifactory credentials in the gradle.properties file in your home directory ~/.gradle/gradle.properties
 ```